The late medieval period (1250-1485)

 The early death of the Lancastrian king, Henry V, left his baby son on the throne.
 As Henry VI grew, he showed himself as a weak king, who relied heavily on the advice of the Duke of Suffolk over that of the Duke of York and his close ally, the earl of Warwick.

 With his descent from Edward III and an arrogant personality, York was not prepared to be sidelined and in 1455 the conflict broke into open warfare.
 By 1461 York was dead, but his second son, Edward, earl of March seized the throne, deposed Henry VI and made himself Edward IV.

 The conflict should have ended then, but Henry VI escaped and when Edward begun to shake off Warwick’s control, the earl shifted his allegiance back to the House of Lancaster.

 With French help, Henry VI was placed back on the throne in 1470, but it was not to last.
 He and his heir were dead within a year and Edward IV was reinstated.
 His reign lasted until 1483 when a life of excess finally caught up with him.

 The last king of the Wars was Richard III whose two-year reign ended with the most famous battle of the Wars, the Battle of Bosworth Field.

 Edward V is the forgotten king of the middle ages, which is hardly a surprise given that he was only 12 at the time of his accession and was never actually crowned.

-Edward was raised under the care of his mother’s brother, Anthony, Lord Rivers, one of the many detested and distrusted Woodville clan.
+Edward was raised under the care of his mother’s brother, Anthony, Lord Rivers, one of the much detested and distrusted Woodville clan.
 But when Edward IV died suddenly on 9 April 1483, he appointed his own brother, Richard duke of Gloucester, as Protector.

 During his procession to London, the young king was waylaid by Gloucester, and Rivers was promptly arrested and later executed.